-Why Brands in Industries with Marketing Restrictions Need an Owned Marketing Strategy
+Why CBD brands need an Owned Marketing Strategy

 Some industries face heavy restrictions on how and where brands can market and sell their products (cannabis and CBD, for example).